dinomatic/docs.dinomatic.com/content/docs/nonaki/integrations.md

 # Integrations

-Nonaki exposes a REST API that allows third-party tools and services to read your click and impression data.
-Access is controlled by an API key you manage from the **Integrations** tab in the plugin.
+Nonaki exposes a REST API that allows third-party tools and services to manage your redirects and read your click and impression data.
+Access is controlled by two separate API keys you manage from the **Integrations** tab in the plugin.

 ---

-## API Key
+## API Keys

-Go to **Nonaki Links** → **Integrations** to view and manage your API key.
+Go to **Nonaki Links** → **Integrations** to view and manage your API keys.

+For each key:

 - **Copy** — copy the key to your clipboard to paste into a third-party service
 - **Regenerate** — generate a new key immediately.
 The old key stops working as soon as you regenerate.
 Make sure to update any service using the old key.

+### Links API Key

+Grants access to the redirects and tags endpoints.
+Use this to let external tools create, update, or delete your links.

+Keep this key private.
+Anyone who has it can read and modify all your redirects and tags.

+### Stats API Key

+Grants access to the stats endpoints.
+Use this to let external tools read your click and impression data.

-Keep your API key private.
+Keep this key private.
 Anyone who has it can read all your click and impression data.

 ---